 Living the debt-free high life.

-My final advice is to retrain the way you think.
+A final piece of advice: retrain the way you think.
 Learn to think with your cup half full when you see your house/car/TV and other belongings.
 Thank your lucky stars for having them, rather than dreaming about replacing them.